venables/totp.io/README.md

 # totp.io

-One-time passwords in your browser
+One-time passwords in your browser.
+Helpful for testing and debugging.

 ## Installation